gavinmgrant/gavinmgrant/README.md

 ## Hi there, I'm Gavin. 👋

-*I'm a software engineer leveraging his architecture background to utilize JavaScript, React, Node.js, Express, and other modern web development frameworks.*
+*I'm a front-end developer at AndAlways leveraging his architecture background to utilize JavaScript, React, Next.js, TypeScript, Node.js, Express, and other modern web development frameworks.*

-Check out my latest project: [SoundlyInvest](https://soundlyinvest.com/)

 ### About me